Aichi-Chang/SEI-Project-4/README.md

 ### 🔮 Potential future features ###

 - React Calender
-- React Drag and Drop
+- Google account sign up and login
 - Link the edit and tick completed function form the back end to the front end.
 And creat the user interfaces for it.